Q: Is this a misprint?

 SCG - Some cards are overprice, some are actually really good deals.

-Squirrel Stash: An up and coming vendor that focus primarily on misprints and rarities.
+Squirrel Stash: An up and coming vendor that focuses primarily on misprints and rarities.
 He gets a good chunk of his inventory from the FB group and eBay so don't expect to get a deal of a lifetime.
 Regardless of the higher prices he has a lot of fantastic items so check it out if you're looking for something specific.

 ABU Games - They’ve got a misprint “section” if you look at the right hand side of their main page.
 A lot of these cards have been listed for years and have not moved due to fairly high prices.